zach2017/tensorflowdemo01/README.md

 8. **Deployment**:
    - TensorFlow models can be deployed in various environments, from serving with TensorFlow Serving for production use, to mobile or edge devices with TensorFlow Lite, to web browsers with TensorFlow.js.

+### **Machine Learning Concepts:**

+1. **Embeddings**:
+   - **Explanation**: In this context, embeddings are used to transform text into a numerical representation where similar questions (semantically) are closer in vector space.
+The `generateEmbedding` function creates these vectors for each question.
+   - **Usage**: Each question in the knowledge base has an associated embedding, which helps in finding similar questions when a new query is made.

+2. **Neural Networks (specifically RNNs and LSTMs)**:
+   - **Explanation**: Recurrent Neural Networks (RNNs), particularly Long Short-Term Memory (LSTM) networks, are used for processing sequences of data, like text.
+The model uses a bidirectional LSTM to capture context from both directions of the input sequence.
+   - **Usage**: The model architecture includes an LSTM layer to understand the sequence of words in the questions, which is crucial for semantic understanding.

+3. **Attention Mechanism**:
+   - **Explanation**: An attention mechanism allows the model to weigh different parts of the input sequence differently when making predictions, effectively focusing on relevant parts of the text.
+   - **Usage**: Global average pooling is used post-LSTM, which can be considered a form of attention where all parts of the sequence are considered equally important but averaged.

+4. **Similarity Metrics (Cosine Similarity, Euclidean Distance, Manhattan Distance)**:
+   - **Explanation**: These metrics measure how similar two vectors (in this case, question embeddings) are.
+Cosine similarity is good for direction, while distances are good for magnitude differences.
+   - **Usage**: The `calculateSimilarity` function combines these metrics to determine how similar a new question is to existing ones in the knowledge base.

+5. **Confidence Scoring**:
+   - **Explanation**: Confidence scoring here is about evaluating how certain the model is about its prediction.
+It's calculated based on the similarity between the query and the best match, adjusted by how much it stands out from the second best match.
+   - **Usage**: Used to decide whether to display an answer or prompt for teaching when confidence is low.

 ### Practical Applications:

 - **Image Recognition**: Using CNNs (Convolutional Neural Networks) to classify or detect objects in images.